The Language of Sparrows

 like Alice, Brent, Jessica and James,

-call them in when it rains,
+when it rains,

 say settle here in branches

-amid the leaves that keep you dry –
+among the leaves that keep you dry—

 not in English, mind you,